A Prospect Theoretic Approach for Trust Management in IoT Networks under Manipulation Attacks: Model Simulation and Results

 Expected utility is not as risk averse and loss averse as prospect theory.
-Therefore, as shown in Fig.~\ref{EUT1}, it does not significantly differentiate between optimistic systems and conservative systems.
+Therefore, as shown in Figure~\ref{EUT1}, it does not significantly differentiate between optimistic and conservative systems.

-We analyzed the effect of expected utility theory on different attack magnitudes in Section~\ref{sec_comparison} and predicted the possible differences between prospect theory and expected utility theory for different attack magnitudes.
-To validate those predictions, we have simulated an optimistic system using prospect theory and expected utility theory.
-The effect of attack magnitudes on PT and EUT based utility values is shown in Fig.~\ref{EUT2}.
+We analyzed the effect of expected utility theory on different attack magnitudes in Section~\ref{sec-comparison} and predicted the possible differences between prospect theory and expected utility theory for different attack magnitudes.
+To validate those predictions, we have simulated an optimistic system using both prospect theory and expected utility theory.
+The effect of attack magnitudes on PT and EUT utility values is shown in Figure~\ref{EUT2}.
 The simulation results perfectly match with our predictions.

-In Section~\ref{sec_comparison}, we also claimed that the effect of expected utility theory would be different for optimistic and conservative systems.
-Since, expected utility does not use any weight function, large probabilities have a higher effect on EUT than PT.
-Since malicious nodes in conservative systems have a higher cost, this phenomenon is more sensible in conservative systems.
-According to Fig.~\ref{EUT3}, the absolute EUT utility values for conservative systems are much higher than absolute PT utility values for conservative systems which aligns with our prediction.
+In Section~\ref{sec-comparison}, we also claimed that the effect of expected utility theory on optimistic and conservative systems is different.
+Expected utility does not use any weighting function so large probabilities have a higher effect on EUT than PT.
+On the other hand, since malicious data inputs in conservative systems have a higher cost, this phenomenon is more sensible in conservative systems.
+According to Figure~\ref{EUT3}, the absolute EUT utility values for conservative systems are much higher than absolute PT utility values for conservative systems which aligns with our prediction.
 This effect is to the extent that even absolute EUT utility values for optimistic systems are larger than absolute PT utility values for conservative systems.